-As the director for emerging issues and research at the U.S. Chamber of Commerce Foundation, Michael Hendrix manages the Foundation’s research, programming, communications, and publications.
+As the senior director for emerging issues and research at the U.S. Chamber of Commerce Foundation, Michael Hendrix manages the Foundation’s research, programming, communications, and publications.
 He is project director of the Regulatory Climate Index, a barometer of the business environment in major American cities.
 He is also project director of the Foundation’s partnership with the startup incubator 1776 for Innovation That Matters, a study of innovative city economies.
 In addition, Hendrix implements the Foundation’s research program and nationwide events on data-driven innovation.

 Hendrix writes on technology policy and urban ecosystems for various publications, including National Review, National Affairs, City Journal, and The American Conservative, and is a contributor to the American Enterprise Institute’s Values & Capitalism project.
 He is the author of The Power of Prizes, a report on the future of innovation challenges.